18 of the best gender-neutral toys for kids

-For Sitters and Crawlers
+For sitters and crawlers

-"Wagons and pull toys that can follow them when they crawl and carry themselves across the floor.
-These will develop motor skills as they require balance and visual-motor coordination," Seltzer explains.
+"Wagons and pull toys that can follow them when they crawl and carry themselves across the floor, these will develop motor skills as they require balance and visual-motor coordination," Seltzer explains.

 Cause and effect come into play here, as babies may not have any expectations of the toy or action.

 Though it may seem like kids today are growing up communicating via texts and tablets, the good old telephone remains a valuable tool in kids' language development and representational thinking.
 "Talking" on the phone with someone, they can learn phones are also tools that let them share information and get help.
-Studies have also shown it's an important tool in dramatic play.

-"Toddlers love things they see their parents using, like plastic measuring cups," Dr. Barbour says.
+"Toddlers love things they see their parents using, like plastic measuring cups," Barbour says.
 Often, the best toys might be found in your own kitchen cabinets.
 Parents have been turning to pots and pans and wooden spoons for generations.
 Just watch for frayed edges.